 Working Papers

-"Linearity-Generating Processes: A Modelling Tool Yielding Closed Forms for Asset Prices", (2009), Technical Appendix.
+"Linearity-Generating Processes: A Modelling Tool Yielding Closed Forms for Asset Prices", (2009), Online Appendix.

 The paper explains how, by "twisting" regular processes, simple closed forms for stocks and bonds obtain systematically.